Skip to main content

 4 mentions Positive Neutral Negative

-• “I started playing America's Army 2 in my teens, and the AA series will likely always remain in my top 5 of games that are solid and replayable.”
+• “I started playing America's Army 2 in my teens, and the AA series will likely always remain in my top 5 games that are solid and replayable.”

-• “+Replayability”
+• “+replayability”

 • “However, replay value is low.”